HosseinDvz/Python/Data Science/README.md

 # Classification
 ## Authorship
 &nbsp;&nbsp; The art and science of discriminating between writing styles of authors by identifying the characteristics of the persona of the authors and examining articles authored by them is called Authorship Analysis.<br/>
-Here we are doing the authorship by examining the articles written by that author. <br/>
+Here we are going to do authorship by examining the articles written by that author. <br/>

 ## Data Preperation
 &nbsp;&nbsp; I chose 6 books at randomm from 'gutenberg' in **nltk** library.
-It contains 18 books of twelve authors.Then I created a dataframe of two columns as training dataset.
+It contains 18 books of twelve authors.Then I created a dataframe of two columns (Text, Authors(labels)) as training dataset.
 The dataframe includes 18000 rows of 400 characters, 3000 rows for each author.
 Each row contains 400 characters.
 The starting character will be selected at random and the 399 subsequent characters will be added.

 ## Data Cleaning
 &nbsp;&nbsp;I defined some function to clean the text before applying it to the model.
 This part could be one of the most time-cosuming and challenging job in data processing.
 Fortunately working with Latin scripts is not as hard as scrips like Persian.
 In our case because the texts are stories and poems, I decided touse the following functions for data cleansing. <br/>